Plans & Pricing

 Subscribe to our newsletter for more data-driven insights and resources like this!

-Billing, payments, and collections are some of the most challenging and time-consuming parts of running a law firm.
-There is, in fact, an art and a science to sending and collecting bills.
-As the urgency of a legal matter passes, the value perception of the work done by attorneys fades as well.
-The longer an attorney waits to send a bill, the greater the chance that the bill goes unpaid.
+Billing, payments, and collections are among the most challenging and time-consuming aspects of running a law firm.
+Successfully managing them requires both strategy and precision.
+As the urgency of a legal matter fades, so does the client’s perception of its value.
+The longer an attorney delays sending a bill, the higher the likelihood of nonpayment.

 Offering online payment options reduces some of the friction involved in paying bills.
 Instead of having to write a check (which requires a checkbook and time to mail out the check), clients can rely on the conveniences of credit/debit cards with online payments.
 In fact, 46% of consumers prefer to pay by credit cards, and the ability to do so is non-negotiable for many clients.
 Only one in five preferred to pay by check and even fewer to pay with cash.